phonosync/templateproject/README.md

 3. Push all updated files into the `main` branch.
 This will trigger a github action that
     - pushes an update to the `github-pages` branch
     - renders and publishes the site to https://<your user handle>.github.io/sample/

+Additional notes:
+* Rendering `svg`-files requires the `librsvg` package.
+The github action (Linux Ubuntu) installs it via `sudo apt-get install librsvg2-bin`.
+To render locally, you need to install it on your system as well.
+On macOS, this can be done via `brew install librsvg`.
+On Windows you can use chocholatey to install it: `choco install rsvg-convet` (https://community.chocolatey.org/packages?&tags=librsvg).

 ## Further Information
 * "About Readmes" on Github